urbansense/wrench/README.md

-from wrench.cataloger import SDDICataloger from wrench.common.pipeline import Pipeline from wrench.grouper import TELEClassGrouper from wrench.harvester import CatalogGenerator, SensorThingsHarvester from wrench.harvester import ContentGenerator
+from wrench.cataloger import SDDICataloger from wrench.common.pipeline import Pipeline from wrench.grouper import TELEClassGrouper from wrench.harvester import SensorThingsHarvester from wrench.utils import ContentGenerator

 # Initialize components with their respective configurations
 harvester = SensorThingsHarvester(